Red Flags to Watch for When Hiring Cabinet & Countertop Subcontractors for Multifamily Projects

 1. Limited Multifamily Experience

 Not all subs are ready for the scale and complexity of multifamily work.
 A team that thrives in single-family or light commercial may struggle with repetition, pace, and stacked layouts.
+Even within multifamily, experience matters - a subcontractor that handles 100 units may not have the systems or capacity to deliver on a 300- or 500-unit project.

 What to look for:

-Demonstrated experience with large-scale, high-density housing
+No demonstrated experience with large-scale, high-density housing

 2. Incomplete or Vague Proposals